 - The attributes are specific to each image effect type, and are described with more detail in the sections of this chapter.

 - If an attribute is adjusted, the image effect is automatically updated on the selected object, and the new distortion effects will be visible on the canvas.

 - To remove an image effect, select the image effect and click on the button, in the icon section of the panel.

-- To remove all image effects from the selected object, click on the button.
+- To remove all image effects from the selected object, deselect the effects in the panel and click on the button.

-- To reset the image effect attributes to their default value, select the shape effect in the list and click on the button.
+- To reset the image effect attributes to their default value, click on the icon in the image effect label row.

 - To enable or disable the selected image effects, click on the button.

 Image effects can be adjusted visually on the canvas, by adjusting one or more parameters associated with the geometric distortion specific to the image effect.

 An image effect may have a primary and a secondary effect editor.